aeon-technology/docs/content/WinCommands/ForceField/Forcefield.md

 After a definition is specified, Add is used to add a new type to the definition tree.
 Delete removes a type from the definition tree.
 Update applies any changes to a selected node’s attributes.
 Save writes the revised definitions to the .def file.
 Close quits the dialog without saving.
 Define force field type opens a dialog to define a new force type type.
 In this dialog, Type Name can be any string representing the type to be defined.
 Functional terms can be specified using Select button, which open a Select Function Term dialog listing all available terms.
 There are two panels, Basic Term and Cross Term.
 By default, none of the checkboxes are selected.
 A function term can be set by clicking its checkbox and selecting a functional form from the pull-down list.
 After selecting terms, close the dialog to save the new type definition.
 You may use it by creating a new USERDEFINE-type force field.

-**Associate Force Field** assumes atom types have been assigned to the selected models and associates a force field with the models.
-It brings up a list of force fields available for selection in a given project, checks if parameters are complete in the selected force field, and assigns atom charges accordingly.
-This command is also accessible from the Project Navigator by selecting models and right-clicking.

-**Dissociate Force Field** remove the link with force field for the model selected.

-**Assign Atom Charges** assigns or recalculates atom charges using charge parameters in a selected force field.
+**Assign Atom Charges** assigns partial charges using the charge parameters of a associated or selected force field.
 It is active only when charge parameters are available in the selected force field.

-ADVANCED TOPICS ON force field
-Importing an external force field to DFF involves two steps: 1) reading in parameters and writing them to a PPF file, and 2) creating typing rules for the external force field.
-After parameters and typing rules are prepared, the force field can be made into a new table in TEAM-FF.
+**Define Force Field Type** opens a dialog to create a customer force field type by selecting supported force field functions.
+The force field type will be saved in a file "myForceFieldType.dat" and saved in your working directory.

-**Modify Force Field type** opens a dialog to modify user defined force field types.
-Modify changes the definition.
-Delete deletes the definition.
+**Modify Force Field Type** opens a dialog to modify user defined force field type.